Brick Lane Cookbook

 Photography by Peter Watson, Illustrations by Want Some Studio

 Dina Begum has been a regular visitor since she was a little girl eating lamb kofta rolls with her dad at the Sweet & Spicy cafe.
-In her first book, she celebrates Brick Lane’s diverse food cultures: from the homestyle Bangladeshi curries she grew up eating to her own luscious and indulgent cakes, from Chinese-style burgers to classic Buffalo wings from award-winning restaurant Sticky Wings, Dina has a recipe for you.
+In this, her first book, she celebrates Brick Lane’s diverse food cultures.
+Whether it’s the homestyle Bangladeshi curries she grew up eating or the classic Buffalo wings from award-winning restaurant Sticky Wings, Dina has a recipe for you.
 With contributions from street food traders and restaurants including Gram Bangla, Beigel Bake, Blanchette, Chez Elles, St Sugar of London, Cafe 1001 and Moo Cantina, the Brick Lane Cookbook is a culinary map of the East End’s tastiest street and a snapshot of London at its authentic, multi-cultural best.

 Dina Begum is a British Bangladeshi food writer whose work has appeared in Metro, The Telegraph and Huffington Post.
 She also sells her delicious, Asian-fusion jams and chutneys at markets around London.
 Follow her food journey at www.dinabegum.co.uk.